Love.exe

-The 4th Love Revolution is a South Korean television series starring Kim Yo-han and Hwang Bo-reum-byeol.
+Love.exe (stylized as LOVE.exe) is a 2025 South Korean television series starring Kim Yo-han and Hwang Bo-reum-byeol.
 The series depicts Kang Min-hak, a famous model and influencer, and Joo Yeon-san, a brilliant computer engineering student who's clueless about romance, as they navigate love's ups and downs.
-It premiered on Wavve on November 13, 2025, at 11:00 (KST).
+It premiered on Wavve on November 13, 2025, and airs 4 episodes every Thursday, for a total of 16 episodes, at 11:00 (KST).
+It is available for streaming on Amazon Prime Video in Japan and Viu' in selected regions.